Fox News Turmoil Highlights Workplace Culture's Role In Sexual Harassment

 Fox News star Bill O'Reilly has been ousted from the network after fresh allegations of sexual harassment surfaced last month, and the TV franchise again faces scrutiny over whether its culture perpetuates such behavior.
 Fox already ousted its CEO, Roger Ailes, over claims of sexual harassment, and The New York Times reported the network has already paid out $13 million to settle five claims against O'Reilly since 2002.

-Fox isn't alone; allegations of pervasive sexual harassment also recently surfaced at Uber, and Sterling Jewelers, which owns the Kay, Jared and Zales chains.
+Fox isn't alone; allegations of pervasive sexual harassment also recently surfaced at Uber and at Sterling Jewelers, which owns the Kay, Jared and Zales chains.
 Uber hired former Attorney General Eric Holder to investigate claims that its culture permitted sexual harassment.
 Sterling's parent company says the allegations against it are without merit.

-Experts say rooting out a culture of sexual harassment is a big challenge, but it can be done if handled correctly.
+Experts say rooting out a culture of sexual harassment is a big challenge but can be done if handled correctly.

-Jeff Owens, a long-time human resources manager, has dealt with a number of sexual harassment claims over his career, and says much depends on how each incident is handled.
-For example, a health care firm he worked for in Fort Smith, Ark., two decades ago chose to settle a sexual harassment claims against one of its executives.
+Jeff Owens, a longtime human resources manager, has dealt with a number of sexual harassment claims over his career and says much depends on how each incident is handled.
+For example, a health care firm he worked for in Fort Smith, Ark., two decades ago chose to settle a sexual harassment claim against one of its executives.

 "The thought was, 'This is been resolved, and we're covering up and we're moving on,' " Owens says.